Paula DeAnda (album)

-Paula DeAnda is the debut album by American pop singer Paula DeAnda.
-It includes four singles: "Doing Too Much" featuring Baby Bash, "Walk Away (Remember Me)" featuring The DEY, "When It Was Me", and "Easy" featuring Bow Wow.
-The song "Overloved", written by Diane Warren, was originally recorded by Raven-Symoné for her third album, This Is My Time.
-The album peaked at #54 on the Billboard 200.
-This ultimately became the only album DeAnda released through Arista.
-On July 31, 2007 the album had sold only 215,000 copies in the U.S. and about 409,000 copies worldwide.
+Paula DeAnda is the self-titled debut and only studio album by American singer Paula DeAnda.
+It includes six singles: "Doing Too Much" featuring Baby Bash, "Walk Away (Remember Me)" featuring The DEY, "When It Was Me", and "Easy" featuring Bow Wow.
+As well as two promotional singles "Clap ta This" and "Back Up Off Me".
+The song "Overloved", written by Diane Warren, was originally recorded by Raven-Symoné for her third album, This is My Time (2004).
+The album peaked at number 54 on the Billboard 200.
+By June 2007, the album had sold over 214,000 copies.